hpepper/idea-to-product/tui_editor/README.md

 ## TODO

 * Remember which index entry each tab list is at.
+* In the view packet, support filter by: component_id, type, style
 * In the component view Be able to see which views it is in.
 * Should the ID be able to be changed?
 * put the vertical panes in named variables instead of in a list.